Why Trust Us?

 A final peripheral choice that makes a good gift for writers is a document scanner.
 Not everyone has one of these, so it may be a good choice for the writer who has almost everything.

 A document scanner takes paper documents and turns them into searchable PDFs.
 It’s a good solution for writers who want to take all of their research with them.
-We cover the best models in our document scanner roundup.
-Here are some of the best, including my own personal favorite, the iX1500 from Fujitsu:
+We cover some great models in our best document scanner roundup.

 A Setapp Subscription